 - Completed no fewer units than 15 multiplied by the number of semesters, less one, in which the student has been enrolled at Berkeley.
-Summer sessions do not count as semesters for this purpose. - A student's class schedule must contain at least 13 units in any term, unless otherwise authorized by the staff adviser or the Undergraduate Dean.
+Summer sessions do not count as semesters for this purpose. - 2.
+A student's class schedule must contain at least 13 units in any term, unless otherwise authorized by the staff adviser or the Undergraduate Dean.

 The College of Chemistry admits students as first-semester freshmen or as junior transfer students.
 The College does not accept spring admits.
-Spring admits who wish to change into the College of Chemistry must speak with the Freshman Adviser as soon as possible.
+Spring admits who wish to change into the College of Chemistry must speak with an Undergraduate Adviser (http://chemistry.berkeley.edu/ ugrad/current-students/advisers) as soon as possible.

-Admission to the joint major programs (Chemical Engineering and Materials Science and Chemical Engineering and Nuclear Engineering) is open to transfer students but closed to freshmen.
+Admission to the joint major programs (Chemical Engineering and Materials Science and Chemical Engineering and Nuclear Engineering)

+is open to transfer students but closed to freshmen.
 Continuing students may petition for a change to a joint major program after their first year.